saeedhamdollahi/FoodRecNet/README.md

 # CPFRecNet: a Comprehensively Personalized Food Recommender system based on deep neural Networks

-All the CPFRecNet implementation source codes are made publicly available here.

 Condition and terms to use any sources of this project (Codes, Datasets, etc.):

 1) Please cite the following paper: